I Will Say Goodbye: Reception

-At the 23rd Annual Grammy Awards in 1981, I Will Say Goodbye won the Grammy Award for Best Jazz Instrumental Solo and We Will Meet Again won the Best Instrumental Jazz Performance, Group awards.
+At the 23rd Annual Grammy Awards in 1981, the year after the pianist's death, I Will Say Goodbye won the Grammy Award for Best Jazz Instrumental Solo and We Will Meet Again won the Grammy Award for Best Jazz Instrumental Album.

-The AllMusic review by Scott Yanow awarded the album four out of five stars, calling it "[f]ine post-bop music from an influential piano giant".
+The AllMusic review by Scott Yanow called the album "[f]ine post-bop music from an influential piano giant."